 Alexa is Amazon’s voice activated assistant that allows you to issue commands such as to play music, provide information, news or to control connected devices that you may have in the home such as LightwaveRF lighting, heating or power devices.Alexa currently resides on compatible Amazon devices such as the ‘Echo’ or ‘Dot’ devices (pictured).
 These devices include speakers and microphones that allow you to command Alexa when you are in the same room or close proximity.

-Note: You must have the Lightwave Link in order to control your devices via voice commands.
+Note: You must have the Lightwave Link or LINK PLUS in order to control your devices via voice commands.

 See our users videos here : WATCH

 Lightwave is now compatible with Alexa.
 This means that you can use compatible devices such as the Amazon Echo or Dot to command LightwaveRF devices by voice.
 You can now dim lights, change heating temperatures, control sockets and more without having to open the LightwaveRF App.
 When you want to use LightwaveRF, just say the wake word “Alexa” and the room and device that you want to control – e.g. ‘Kitchen spotlights’ and Echo will carry out the command.